lukew3/mathgenerator/README.md

 * `genById(id)` generates a problem, solution set with generator id `id` in the format `[problem, solution]`

 * Pass the kwarg `format=latex` to return problem and solution set as latex.
-If latex is not available for that generator, the problem will be returned as raw data.
+If latex is not available for that generator, the problem will return the string "Latex unavailable"

 * Pass the kwarg `format=raw` to return just the raw data for each generator.
 An array of each variable necessary to the generator is returned.